Sauna: Potential health benefits

 There has been widespread research into the health benefits and risks that come from sauna usage; most studies have focused on the Finnish sauna specifically.
 Sauna bathing leads to mild heat stress, which activates heat shock proteins responsible for repairing misfolded proteins, promoting longevity as well as protection against muscle atrophy and chronic illness.

 There is evidence that long-term exposure to Finnish-style sauna is correlated with a reduced risk of sudden cardiac death; and that risk reduction increases with duration and frequency of use; this reduction is more pronounced when sauna bathing is combined with exercise, compared with either of these practices alone.
 Tentative evidence supports that the heat stress from saunas is associated with reduced blood pressure and arterial stiffness, and therefore also decrease the risk of cardiovascular disease.
 These benefits are more pronounced in persons with low cardiovascular function.
 Evidence exists for the benefit of sauna on people with heart failure.
-Frequent Finnish-style sauna usage (4-7 times per week) is associated with a decreased risk of neurovascular diseases, including Alzheimer's disease and stroke, relative to those individuals who used sauna once per week.
+Frequent Finnish-style sauna usage (4–7 times per week) is associated with a decreased risk of neurovascular diseases, including Alzheimer's disease and stroke, relative to those individuals who used sauna once per week.
 Individuals suffering from musculoskeletal disorders could have symptomatic improvement from sauna, and it could be beneficial for glaucoma.
-It also is associated with a reduced risk and symptom relief from the symptoms of respiratory illness.
+It also is associated with a reduced risk and symptom relief from respiratory illness.
 Weight loss in obese people and improvement of appetite loss present with normal body weight can also be achievable with sauna bathing.

 Evidence for the use of sauna for depression or skin disorders is insufficient, but the frequency of sauna sessions is correlated with a diminished risk of developing psychosis, and it might be beneficial for psoriasis.
+Current evidence has suggested that sweating out microplastics is not possible, and therefore until recently the sauna was not seen as a potential way to reduce microplastic concentration in the body.
+Research from Bryan Johnson however recorded extensive drops in microplastics in both blood and semen measurements during a period of extensive sauna testing, showing a drop of 85% in microplastics during that period.